Feb 24, 2025

 *No credit card required

-Even with a well-structured customer journey funnel, businesses often face obstacles that prevent users from smoothly progressing through each stage.
+Even with a well-structured customer journey funnel, businesses often face obstacles in user activation that prevent users from smoothly progressing through each stage.
 Identifying these challenges and implementing the right solutions can improve conversions and overall customer experience.

 If potential customers don’t discover a business, they won’t enter the funnel in the first place.